bchugg/bchugg.github.io/books.md

 title: Books
 ---

 An eclectic collection of books I've enjoyed.
 Needless to say, I don't agree with everything in each book, but they've all been influential on my thinking in some way.
+For a full list of likes and dislikes, check [goodreads](https://www.goodreads.com/user/show/90945992-ben-chugg).

 {% assign books = site.books %}
 {% assign genres = books | map: "genre" | uniq | reverse %}